KunFang93/SplMeso_PDAC_NC/README.md

 # The splanchnic mesenchyme is the tissue of origin for fibroblasts in the pancreas during homeostasis and tumorigenesis
-Kun Part of scRNA-seq analysis codes for the paper
+scRNA-seq analysis codes for the paper

 ## Data
 Seurat oject used in codes should be found under GSE200903, [FibroXplorer](https://www.fibroxplorer.com) and [Tabula Sapiens](https://figshare.com/projects/Tabula_Sapiens/100973)